-From here, I decided to finish the lower portion all the way with the trim before I started building the upper bookshelves.
+From here, I decided to finish the lower portion all the way with the trim before I built the upper bookshelves.
 I ripped 3 inch strips of MDF, cut them to size, and brad-nailed and glued them to frame out the sides of the bookshelves.
 I only cut out 2 inch strips for the trim that divided the shelves, and 4 inch strips to cover up the base of the shelving where the baseboard would be reattached.
 It added such a nice finished look, don’t you think?!
 I also built the counter top with another layer of MDF and trimmed it out.

 Note: MDF is NOT the best material to use for a counter top.
 If it gets wet (i.e. someone sets a cold glass of water on it) the MDF will swell up and it will only go away with heavy sanding and re-painting.
 I ended up using several heavy layers of this clear coat to water-proof this counter top.
 If possible, the top should be made of solid wood or another sturdy material which you can do quite cheaply with 2 x 12’s attached together.
 The reason we did not do this because at the time the 2 x 12 selection was poor and we could not find any straight pieces.
 I also do not own the tools to mill my own.
 Another option would be to use MDF that has been laminated.

 Next, repeat the same steps for your upper bookcases.
 To attach each bookshelf to the frame, I used screws on the sides that were going to be up against the wall.
 On the sides that were going to be visible, I glued and attached them with A BUNCH of long brad nails.
 You’ll want to make sure you use a level and a square when attaching the shelves to make sure they don’t tilt one way or the other.
 I also made sure to leave plenty of room at the top of my bookcase for the headers.